traumverloren/socially-awkward-wearables/socially-awkward-wearables.md

 ## It was hard and
 ## I got demotivated

-^ Build time: 8 months vs. 3 months
+^ Build time: 3 months into 8+ months

 ---

 ## I still know very little
 ## about machine learning

+^ I know the minimum to setup a trained model and run my data through it.

+^ I envisioned by this time this year i'd be doing other weird things with deep learning and training models and generating weird art but I haven't gotten to it yet.

 ---